The Archangel St. Raphael Holy Healing Ministry, Inc. (ASRHHM, Inc.)

 It should be noted that Jesus instituted the Sacraments; the Catholic Church instituted the Sacramentals.
 Another difference is that the Sacraments are said to work by the direct power of Christ, while a Sacramental obtains grace or power by the prayers of the Church.
 The purpose of all Sacramentals is to help people grow in faith.
 In essence, they are contact points that represent Catholic faith.

 The usage of Blessed Oil by lay people is an ancient custom of the Catholic Church.
 It can be used when praying for the sick as long as a clear distinction is being made between the Sacrament of the sick and Sacramental use of the blessed oil.
-In this particular usage, the Blessed Oil as a Sacramental is no different than the usage of blessed salt, palms, ashes, etc.
+In this particular usage, the Blessed Oil as a Sacramental is no different than the usage of blessed salt, holy water, palms, ashes, etc.

 Remember it is your faith, combined with Almighty God’s power and Will, in the Holy Name of JESUS, through the powerful intercession of the Archangel St. Raphael, all the prayers that go into the oil as it is being prepared, and the priestly blessing that heal you through this blessed oil.
 It is good to remember that the blessed oil is just a vehicle that God uses to heal us.
 We are all instruments of God, only God is the Divine Physician and healer.